Here’s an in-depth look at the different types of transcription – verbatim, intelligent, and edited – and what the differences mean for you.

 The right types of transcription to use depend largely on the purpose that you have for your content once it has been transcribed.

-To help you make the right decision, lets take a look at the differences and common uses for each.
+To help you make the right decision, let’s look at the differences and common uses for each.

-Verbatim transcription is the written format of the spoken language.
+Verbatim transcription is a word-for-word transcription of spoken language.

-It captures all of the spoken words, including fillers like “ah”, “uh” and “om”, throat clearing and incomplete sentences.
+It captures everything the speaker says, including fillers like “ah”, “uh,” and “um,” throat clearing, and incomplete sentences.

 When to use Verbatim Transcription